 If you know someone who likes to use an apron while they cook, you will love this tea towel apron tutorial.
 It's easy to make, and you can use some of your scrap fabric to decorate the bottom in the shape of houses.
-This project uses a white tea towel or flour sack measuring 28 inches by 28 inches.
-I had a couple left over from the handwritten family tea towel project, and thought the size worked perfectly for an apron.
+This project uses a standard-sized white tea towel or flour sack measuring 28 inches by 28 inches.
+I had a couple of leftovers from the handwritten family tea towel project and thought the size worked perfectly for an apron.

-You've seen many of these fabrics on other projects here, like the fabric bowl covers, sore muscle bags and scented padded hangers.
+You've seen many of these fabrics on other projects here, like the fabric bowl covers, sore muscle bags, and scented padded hangers.
 Any scrap fabric would work.
-Just cut out shapes and have fun creating different sized houses and buildings to fill the space.
+Just cut out shapes and have fun creating different sized houses and buildings to fill the space along the hem.

 Once the pieces are in place, you can attach them permanently with a simple zigzag stitch.
 I used white thread but a fun contrasting thread, like a bright blue or green for this fabric, would look good too.
 Even if you don't have a sewing machine you can hand stitch the edges with a contrasting thread or white in large stitches to give it stability and a cute look.

 Creating the apron couldn't be easier.
-Just fold down the corners at the top and stitch along the fold with 1/4 inch seam.
+Just fold down the corners at the top (wrong sides together) and stitch along the fold with 1/4 inch seam.
 Trim off the excess fabric.